 Hit the ceiling on configurability: this is where a diagnostic conversation makes sense.
 Map where the time and revenue gaps actually are, identify which ones are tool problems versus process problems, and see whether a configuration change resolves it before building anything new.

-A useful diagnostic takes two to three weeks: pull the last 12 months of deal data, segment by outcome, and identify which signals actually predicted a win versus a loss.
-If those signals are available in your current stack, the problem is configuration.
-If they live in systems your CRM cannot touch, you have a data integration problem that off-the-shelf tools will not solve.
+A useful diagnostic starts by pulling the last 12 months of deal data, segmenting by outcome, and identifying which signals actually predicted a win versus a loss.
+If those signals are available in your current stack, the problem may be configuration.
+If they live in systems your CRM cannot touch, you probably have a data integration problem that off-the-shelf tools will not solve.

 The AI automation service guide walks through how to structure that kind of evaluation.
-If your team sells into complex or enterprise accounts, custom AI solutions for business has examples of enterprise-grade builds and what they typically cost.
+If your team sells into complex or enterprise accounts, custom AI solutions for business has examples of enterprise-grade builds and the operating questions that come with them.

 Frequently Asked Questions